ArtemKhadris/binary_class_test_task/README.md

 - MCC - Similar information is captured by precision, recall, and F1 score, making MCC redundant in this context.
 - Log Loss - Binary cross-entropy is used, providing a simpler and closely related measure for this classification task.

+### About models
+All selected models were trained on the created dataset for 20 epochs.
+This amount was determined experimentally: after 20 epochs, overfitting begins (maximum accuracy is achieved, which subsequently begins to gradually decrease).
+When training the models, a split dataset was used (20% testing, 80% training).
+Batch is 32 and size if images is 244x244.

+**TensorFlow**: is a flexibile and scalabile, making it suitable for a wide range of deep learning and machine learning tasks; has a large user community, so, we can find ample resources, tutorials, and pre-trained models; seamlessly integrates with other Google services and tools, so, if you have not powerful PC, you can use Google Colab, to train and val TF models online and free.

+**PyTorch**: is popular DL & ML framework, favored for its dynamic computational graph and ease of use; due to its popularity and ease of use if difficulties arise, finding the answer is not that hard.

+**Yolo**: is a well-known model for detection, classification, segmentation and other functions; easy to use, works quickly, does not require many resources, works well if the dataset is compiled correctly.

+**Scikit-learn**: is a popular machine learning library for classical machine learning algorithms, not deep learning.
+It is excellent for traditional machine learning tasks, but it lacks the deep learning capabilities provided by frameworks like TensorFlow, PyTorch, or YOLOv8.
+Some functions from this package were used to calculate metrics.

 ### TensorFlow model
 The first model is a convolutional neural network (CNN) for binary image classification using TensorFlow and Keras.
 The model is created in a ```makin_model_tf``` function in the ```makin_model.py```.
 The model architecture consists of three convolutional layers with max-pooling, followed by a flattened layer, a dense layer with ReLU activation and dropout, and a final dense layer with a sigmoid activation for binary classification.
 The model is compiled with the Adam optimizer and binary cross-entropy loss.
-Additional metrics such as accuracy, precision, recall, mean absolute error (MAE), and mean squared error (MSE) are tracked during training.
-The function includes data preparation steps, data generators, early stopping, learning rate reduction, and model checkpointing.
+Additional metrics are tracked during training.
+The function includes data preparation steps, data generators, learning rate reduction, and model checkpointing.
 After training, the model is evaluated on a test set, and various metrics are computed.
-Visualization includes plots of accuracy over epochs, precision-recall curve, ROC curve, and MAE/MSE over epochs.
+Visualization includes plots of accuracy over epochs, precision-recall curve, ROC-AUC curve, and MAE/MSE over epochs.
 The function provides the option to redirect standard output to a file for logging, and its execution is controlled by a conditional flag.
 - Graphs:
 ![figure1](https://github.com/ArtemKhadris/binary_class_test_task/assets/106828028/fb6a4765-c2ad-4578-9d6f-f1e2a2b0f5b8)